PushprajSChauhan/HiroAI/README.md

 ## ▶️ Running the Application

 1. Start MySQL and ensure DB and tables are created.
-2. Ensure `config.properties` contains correct DB and API/email credentials.
+2. Ensure web.xml contains correct DB and API/email credentials.
 3. Build and deploy WAR to Tomcat (see Installation).
 4. Visit `http://localhost:8080/` and register a new user.
 5. For employer functionality, register with the `employer` role.